Revealing Character

 This principle is not just confined to the realm of fiction.
 In real life, too, actions are the true measure of character.
 I was reminded of this during my time serving on the School Board.
 People often asked me, “Doesn’t everyone on the Board want the schools to be good?”
 The simple answer was yes, but it was also misleading.
 Each member had a different definition of ‘good’ and prioritized this goal differently.

 For instance, one member’s words and actions revealed a complex hierarchy of priorities.
 While he verbally supported the idea of good schools, his actions told a different story.
-He prioritized limiting bidders for school construction projects to local companies and controlling which companies were placed on bid lists for all services.
-His actions showed a desire to improve his reputation and standing in the community, minimize money spent on educational improvement initiatives, and gain leverage with local business owners for his struggling company.
-Only after these priorities did the goal of having good schools appear.
+He prioritized limiting bidders for school construction projects to local companies; attempted to dictate which companies were placed on bid lists for services; de-emphasized efforts aimed at instructional improvement; and used intimidation and half-truths in attempts to discredit members who challenged him and his ideas.

 This example illustrates how true character is revealed not just by what people say but by what they do, especially when their personal interests are at stake.
 It’s easy to profess noble intentions, but it’s the actions taken in challenging situations that reveal the true nature of a person’s character.
 How many of us believe we would stand up to a bully, versus how many of us actually do?